 What we do

-From left to right: Timur Aminov (undergrad), Mostafa Aghaei Jouybari (PhD student), Prof. Giles Brereton, Sai Chaitanya (PhD student), Saurabh Pargal (PhD student), Guangchen Shen (PhD student) and Prof. Junlin Yuan (director).
+From left to right: Timur Aminov (undergrad), Mostafa Aghaei Jouybari (former PhD, currently postdoc in John Hopkins), Prof. Giles Brereton (collaborator), Sai Chaitanya (PhD student), Saurabh Pargal (PhD student), Guangchen Shen (PhD student) and Prof. Junlin Yuan (director).

 Feb 19, 2020 - Guangchen's paper on DNS of turbulence mixing across sediment-water interfaces was accepted by Journal of Fluid Mechanics.
 Congrats!